Theme

 GitHub-hosted research project

-The public reference point is a GitHub repository with project materials, setup details, and a clearer look at how browser-task interaction is being approached.
+Public materials are available through a GitHub repository with project materials, setup details, and a clearer look at how browser-task interaction is being approached.

 Why it matters